Sample-based Uncertainty Quantification with a Single Deterministic Neural Network: Experiments

 \subsection{Test on Real-World Datasets}

 Finally we compare the performance of various baselines with {\ALG} on 10 publicly available tabular datasets for regression tasks.
 For details of datasets we refer to Appendix~\ref{ap:8uyt5}.
 This time we have included NGBoost \cite{Duan2020} in the baselines, which fits parametric distributions to data via gradient boosting of decision trees.
 For each dataset, we have used 90\% of the data for training and 10\% for testing.
+Furthermore, 10\% of the training data was held out as a validation set, which was used to decide the number of epochs via early stopping.
 Hyperparameters of the baselines are provided in Appendix~\ref{ap:8uyt5}.
-In {\ALG}, we used the hyperparameters $(n_{\rm epoch}, b_{\rm batch}, \Nb)=(150,200,100)$ for all datasets except for the Concrete dataset for which $(n_{\rm epoch}, b_{\rm batch}, \Nb)=(200,50,50)$.
+In {\ALG}, we used the hyperparameters $(b_{\rm batch}, \Nb)=(200,100)$ for all datasets except for the Concrete dataset for which $(b_{\rm batch}, \Nb)=(40,100)$, reflecting the smallness of this dataset.
 In the inference mode, $M=500$ ensemble predictions were made. {\tt QuantileTransformer(\verb|output_distribution=| 'normal')} from Scikit-Learn was used to preprosess both the input and output of the NN.

+As another baseline, we also include Base NN, a plain vanilla NN with no UQ capability.
+The architecture of Base NN is exactly the same as the left half of Figure~\ref{fg:43rds}; Base NN does not use the external vector $a\sim \Pb$ and simply maps the input $\x_i$ to the output $\y_i$.

 The result on the point forecast performance measured by MAE and RMSE is displayed in table~\ref{tb:89bvbcmn}.
-Overall, LightGBM was the best performing model and {\ALG} was close to worst, although {\ALG} was best on the Kin8nm dataset.
-This is partly as expected, since our NN of {\ALG} is not optimized for achieving the best point forecast.
-As is widely recognized, highly tuned gradient boosting models often outperform plain vanilla MLP, though we stress that {\ALG} can integrate with more complex and deeper NN as well.
-We leave engineering efforts for achieving better point forecast accuracy to future work.
+Overall, LightGBM was the best performing model while Base NN was the worst.
+This is partly expected: as is widely recognized, highly tuned gradient boosting models often outperform simple MLP.
+Next, comparing Base NN with {\ALG}, we notice that {\ALG} has reduced MAE by 8\% and RMSE by 10\% on average.
+This is a substantial improvement, despite the fact that the architectural changes of {\ALG} over Base NN were purely meant to enable UQ rather than to improve point forecast accuracy.
+Overall, {\ALG} was second to LightGBM and better than NGBoost, GP, and QRF.
+As an aside we note that the computational cost for {\ALG} was 12.8 times higher than Base NN on average.